josh-asi/vms-web-api/README.md

 Updates the mileage for a vehicle.

+### DeleteVehicle

+`DELETE /api/vehicle/{vehicleId}`
+Marks the vehicle as deleted in the database

-## Database Schema
+## Database

-For a closer look, please look at **VMS.Infrastructure/Data/Schema**.
+**Please ensure that a database called VMS is created in (localdb)\MSSQLLocalDB** For a closer look at the schema, please look at **VMS.Infrastructure/Data/Schema**.
 Each SQL script will have the fields and field types for each table.

+To generate the entities\* from the database into Entity Framework entities, in Visual Studio, select menu Tools -> NuGet Package Manger -> Package Manger Console and run the following command:

+`Scaffold-DbContext "Server=(localdb)\MSSQLLocalDB;Database=VMS;Trusted_Connection=True;" Microsoft.EntityFrameworkCore.SqlServer -OutputDir Data/EntityFramework/Entities -f`

+\*_Make sure that the Default project is set to VMS.Infrastructure and that Microsoft.EntityFrameworkCore.Tools is installed as a nuget package._

 ## Technologies Used